mcneel/rhino3dm/docs/javascript/RHINO3DM-BUILD.JS.md

 - *script/setup.py* - generates the platform-specific project files using CMake
 - *script/cibuild.py* - builds the library project(s)

+These scripts support Python 2 and 3 on Windows (linux subsystem), macOS, or Linux (Ubuntu).

 ### bootstrap.py

 The `script/bootstrap.py` script can be used to check your system for (and, in some cases, download) the necessary tools for a specific build target.
 For example, you can run: